“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 that pertain to life

-Jn 10:10 “The thief does not come except to steal, and to kill, and to destroy.
+Jn 10:10, “The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.”

 There is a corollary between life and holiness.
 We must have breath before behavior.
-We cannot live the Christian life without first having spiritual life to live it.
+We cannot live the Christian life without first having spiritual life with which to live it.
 We do not get life by goodness.
 Goodness comes from the life of God.

-The power of God gives us new life (Co 2:12-13; Ti 3:4-5) and the power of God gives us the ability to live godly lives (Ph 2:12-13; 4:13).
+The power of God gives us new life (Col 2:12-13; Tit 3:4-5), and His power provides the ability to live godly lives (Php 2:12-13; 4:13).

 Do you have a vital spiritual life?
-Is God real to you.
+Is God real to you?
 There is no excuse for not living vitally before God because we have God’s power for “all things.”